FrankSAURET/Jointure_rapide/README.md

 On my machine, it was `C:\Users\Jarrett\AppData\Roaming\inkscape\extensions`.
 I had to create the `inkscape\extensions` folders myself, due to the way I'd installed Inkscape.

-Copy the two main files, `quickjoint.inx` and `quickjoint.py` into that folder, and restart Inkscape.
+Copy the files, `jointurerapide.*inx*` into that folder, and restart Inkscape.

 This extension requires Inkscape 1.0 or newer.
 There is a legacy version (v0.91 and v0.92 only probably) available in `Releases` on the sidebar.